appcelerator-archive/amp/examples/stacks/websocket/README.md

 Serves up a websocket connected to a bash session

-A local AMP cluster should be up, and the amp CLI should be in the PATH.

 Run in this directory:

     $ ./deploy.sh

-The app will be serving a websocket at [http://ws.websocket.local.atomiq.io/](http://ws.websocket.local.atomiq.io/) and a web interface at [http://web.websocket.local.atomiq.io/](http://web.websocket.local.atomiq.io/)
+The app will be serving a websocket at [http://ws.websocket.local.appcelerator.io/](http://ws.websocket.local.appcelerator.io/) and a web interface at [http://web.websocket.local.appcelerator.io/](http://web.websocket.local.appcelerator.io/)

 Test using